wharfkit/website/src/lib/docs/Utilities/SigningRequest.md

 ## Creation

-Signing requests are used primarily for two purposes:
+Signing requests are primarily created to serve two purposes:

 - Requesting a signature to authorize a transaction and perform smart contract actions.
 - Requesting a signature to verify ownership of an account with an identity proof.